-The mission of the Native Children’s Research Exchange (NCRE) is to bring together researchers studying child and adolescent development in American Indian and Alaska Native communities in the U.S. and Canada.
+The mission of the Native Children’s Research Exchange (NCRE) is to bring together researchers studying child and adolescent development in American Indian, Alaska Native, and Native Hawaiian communities.
 We gather annually to share in an open exchange of information and ideas, build collaborative relationships, mentor new scholars, and disseminate knowledge about Native child and adolescent development.

 Collectively, NCRE members work to address the following priorities:

 Reflecting on Indigenous Methodologies in Native Child Development and Substance Use Research to Guide Current Practices and Lead the Way Forward